-A Scam Email with the Subject "INHERITANCE CLAIM FROM JOHN ALLEN" was received in one of Scamdex's honeypot email accounts on Mon, 01 Jun 2015 03:30:17 -0700 and has been classified as a Generic Scam.
-The sender was "Barrister John Allen"<firstname.lastname@example.org>, although it may have been spoofed.
+You are viewing an Email identified as a Scam, It has the Subject "INHERITANCE CLAIM FROM JOHN ALLEN" and it was received in one of Scamdex's honeypot email accounts on Mon, 01 Jun 2015 03:30:17 -0700 and has been classified as a Generic Scam.
+The sender was "Barrister John Allen"<firstname.lastname@example.org>, although that address was probably spoofed.
+It is recommended that you do not attempt to contact any persons or organizations referenced in this email, as you will expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 Good day to you and your family, I apologize if the content here under is contrary to your moral ethics but please treat with absolute secrecy and personal.